 We treat patients with a wide range of neurological conditions, such as traumatic brain injuries, stroke, neuromuscular disorders (Guillain-Barré syndrome), and different types of degenerative disorders (Parkinson’s disease, amyotrophic lateral sclerosis…).

 Patients can undergo neurological rehabilitation both as outpatients and inpatients.
 The neurological rehabilitation team comprises different experts: neurologists, physiotherapists, occupational therapists, speech therapists, neuropsychologists, social workers and psychiatrists.
 They work as a single team to assess and treat each patient individually.

 We also have a human and technical team that can treat patients in the acute phase of traumatic brain injury (we have an Intensive Care Unit, Radiology Department with MRI and CT scanners, and Neurosurgeons or Orthopaedic Surgeons).

-We are a highly specialized team in the field of Neurosurgery, specifically in the complex field of Spine surgery.
+We are a highly specialised team in the field of Neurosurgery, specifically in the complex field of Spine surgery.
 We treat all kinds of pathology in Neurosurgery from Spine to Brain and we have access to the latest technology in Spine and Neurosurgery.

 The team has also a vast experience in Neurosurgery and Spine and they have become reference spine surgeons in Spain and Europe, assisting many colleagues in different techniques in different countries.